YOULOF2/Personal-Assistant/README.md

    - [x] Say trivia, and await answers
    - [ ] Retrieve Books via Project Gutenberg
    - [ ] Play Tic-Tac-Toe
+   - [ ] Lookup the latest memes on reddit
+   - [ ] Solve math problems and equations
+   - [ ] Connect to google calendar and read and update schedule
+   - [ ] Have alarm and timer functionality

  <h2>Features:</h2>